pedalboard/pedalboard-midi/README.md

 # Pedalboard Midi Controller

-The firmware is currently very specific to this use case:
+The firmware is currently in avery prototype state and specific to a use case:

 ```
     MIDI Controller => Plethora X3 (Channel 1) => RC500 (Channel 2)